haijunsu/haijunsu.github.io/_lintcodes/add-two-numbers-ii.md

 Given <font style="color: #C72541; background: #F9F2F4;">6->1->7 + 2->9->5 </font>.
 That is, <font style="color: #C72541; background: #F9F2F4;">617 + 295 </font>.
 Return <font style="color: #C72541; background: #F9F2F4;">9->1->2 </font>.
 That is, <font style="color: #C72541; background: #F9F2F4;">912 </font>.

+**Follow up:**
+What if you cannot modify the input lists?
+In other words, reversing the lists is not allowed.

 ## Thinking
 Similar question: [Add Tow Numbers](/lintcodes/add-two-numbers/);

+## Review
+We can refer to [Add Tow Numbers](/lintcodes/add-two-numbers/) but the challenge is reversing the lists or using stack.
+On leetcode, reversing is not allowed.
+We can use offset variable help to add two different length lists and recursive method.

 ## Solution
 ### Java